You love your chickens and your lawn, but even more, you love watching your chickens enjoy your lawn.

 - Glyphosate – effects: under study, lawsuits, WHO classified it as “probably carcinogenic in humans”

-- Dinitrophenol – effects: in small animals causes deformations, mutations, eye defects, neural malformations, now BANNED IN USA.
+- Dinitrophenol – effects: in small animals, causes deformations, mutations, eye defects, neural malformations, now BANNED IN USA.

-Believe it or not, some components of herbicides contain elements that can actually make them taste even better to animals that eat them.
+Believe it or not, some components of herbicides contain elements that make them taste even better to animals that eat them.

 Safe Alternatives To Herbicides

 They love to forage on the growths that no one else wants, so if you have space, add a goat to your farm or free range area if your local ordinances allow and watch them go to work.
-Or, rent a goat!

-The bottom line is this.
-There needs to be a balance in our lives between having perfect lawns, the pride that comes with it, or perhaps the pressure we feel to keep a perfect lawn, and a healthy safe environment for our families and our animals.
+There needs to be a balance between having perfect lawns, the pride that comes with it, or perhaps the pressure we feel to keep a perfect lawn, and a healthy safe environment for our families and our animals.

 What Are Pesticides